- WORK IN PROGRESS. This tracklist is made of songs appearing in handwritten papers and known sequences of the album, with the addition of songs eventually recorded around that project. ###

 GRIDLOCK'D - THE RAP SIDE

-01. Starin' Through My Rearview (Movie Rough Mix) feat.
+02. Starin' Through My Rearview (Movie Rough Mix) feat.
 Edi & Kadafi / Hurt-M-Badd & 2Pac

-- 1996/05 - 08 (?) (new mix).
+- Story.
+The song was originally recorded for Outlawz' Immortalz album, appearing in early tracklists, but it was soon transferred to Gridlock'd Soundtrack, listed in an early sequence of it.
 This mix is often called "Movie version" because you can hear it in the movie Gang Related (October 8th, 97) and it has the Phil Collins sample playing during the hook, replayed in the Gang Related Soundtrack version.
-The song was taken off of the 1st Outlawz LP circa June and given to the soundtrack project.

 - Samples :